chihauccisoilconte/chihauccisoilconte.github.io/7barondeathwavebarberini.md

 </p>

 <p>
-In Amsterdam, Nicolò’s skills flourished.
+In Amsterdam, Nicolò’s vision flourished.
 He designed breathtaking interactive musical instruments, where sound became touch, and gesture conjured symphonies.
 The city’s vibrant art-tech scene fed his natural inclinations, and for a time, he touched something close to greatness.
 His creations shimmered at the boundary of art and ritual, technical skill and ancient intuition.
 </p>

 <p>